AndreaMovilla/Quality-Assurance/Adittional documentation.md

     subgraph Register_Resampling.py
     C & D & 1 & 2
     end
-    subgraph Folder organization
+    subgraph Folder organisation
     F & H
     end
     subgraph Quality Assurance.py
     G
     end
 ```
-The project contains four blocks: User inputs, Register and Resampling, Folder organization and Quality Assurance.
+The project contains four blocks: User inputs, Register and Resampling, Folder organisation and Quality Assurance.
 On User inputs the neccesary images to run the package are described.
 Register and Resampling explains the use of the
 input images to run Register_Resampling.py.
-Folder organization shows the necesary organization of the images used in
+Folder organisation shows the necesary organisation of the images used in
 the next block, Quality assurance, where PET image quality analysis is explained.
 The dotted lines represent the inputs
 of Register and resampling, while the solid lines represent the inputs of Quality assurance.
 # Input requirements